 Environmental allergies suppress your dog’s immune system allowing yeast infections to arise.
-Allergens include pollens, mold, dust, cleaning products, mites, and even certain foods.
+Allergens include pollens, mold, dust, cleaning products, mites, and certain foods.
 Dog foods high in sugar and carbs more often lead to yeast infections, as this is what yeast feeds on.

 Can I Treat Yeast Infections At Home?

-Luckily one of the simplest and easiest ways to help your dog combat a yeast infection is to offer them yogurt.
+One of the simplest and easiest ways to help your dog combat a yeast infection is to offer them yogurt.
 With probiotics and ‘good’ bacteria, yogurt can help your dog’s body regulate itself.
 It can even help prevent yeast infections in the first place if used as a part of your dog’s diet.

 What Are The Benefits of Yogurt?

 Yogurt is also well tolerated by most dogs.
-As long as your dog is not lactose intolerant then they can likely eat yogurt.
+As long as your dog is not lactose intolerant, then they can likely eat yogurt.
 This means that, unlike most medications or treatments, it won’t make things worse for your dog.
 They’ll even enjoy the extra treat during the healing process!